Olympics Triplecast: Legacy

 Even before the Olympics started, many criticized the business model.
 On July 16, nine days before the Opening Ceremony, one Philadelphia Inquirer writer called it "the biggest marketing disaster since New Coke".
 The Triplecast was deemed by The New York Times "sports TV's biggest flop" and that NBC and Cablevision were "bereft in sanity" in operating it.
 By 1994, it was referred to as "the Heaven's Gate of television".
 Albert Kim, the editor of Entertainment Weekly, went on National Public Radio and called it "an unmitigated disaster for NBC".
 It was a loss of about $100 million (half of which was covered by Cablevision under agreement) for the two parties.
 It also shaped NBC's strategies in the coverage of future Olympics.

 NBC did not use pay-per-view to cover any future games.
-While NBC alone broadcast the 1996 Summer Olympic Games in the United States, NBC decided to use cable television partners for its subsequent telecasts.
+While NBC alone broadcast the 1996 Summer Olympic Games in the United States, it decided to use cable television partners for its subsequent telecasts.
 CBS, which had the broadcast rights to the 1992, 1994 and 1998 Winter Olympic Games, also used a cable partner, TNT.